 To be more precise, the recombinant DNA techniques were seen as the refinement, extension of familiar and long-used methods for producing medication.
 This proved to be a precedent-setting and historic decision.

-The FDA approved the human insulin in October 1982, on the basis of exhaustive review of the data of Lilly’s from clinical trials in thousands of people with diabetes.
+The FDA approved the human insulin in October 1982, on the basis of exhaustive review of the data of Lilly’s from clinical trials in thousands of people with the condition.
 And also pre-clinical testing in animals.

 The average time from approval for new medications is around 30 months.
 However, this approval and review took only around 5 months.
 No medication, produced with new technology, had been approved that fast.